 - Avoid behaviors that have negative effects on overall health and well-being.
 Using tobacco, drinking alcohol, or gambling may temporarily relieve stress or sustain relationships, but they can be habit-forming and negatively impact healthy relationships and overall fitness.

 - Cultivate positive relationships at work, home, and in the community.
 Treat fellow Marines and others with respect and kindness.

-Marines are encouraged to “Step Forward” to support survivors of sexual assault and join their installation’s prevention efforts by attending locally or virtually scheduled events during the 2022 SAAPM.
+Marines are encouraged to join installation prevention efforts by attending locally or virtually scheduled events throughout the 2023 SAAPM.
 Please contact your SARC or SAPR VA for a list of SAAPM events or to help organize an event.